W427697/Discord-/docs/contribute/code.md

  <div class="aside">

-<p>💡 The default instructions run the code "linked" which means built changes to Storybook code will be reflected in the sandbox right away (the next time you run the task).
+<p>💡 The default instructions run the code "linked" which means built changes to Storybook library code will be reflected in the sandbox right away (the next time you run the task).
 However CI runs in "unlinked" mode, which in rare cases will behave differently.</p>

-<p>If you are having trouble reproducing, try adding the <code>--no-link</code> flag.
-If you need to do that, you'll need to <code>--start-from=compile</code> after each code change.
+<p>If you are having trouble reproducing, try rerunning the command with the <code>--no-link</code> flag.
+If you need to do that, you'll need to run it with <code>--start-from=compile</code> after each code change.
 </div>

 ## How to work with reproductions